convertigo/c8oprj-lib-push-manager/README.md

 the __FCMPushNotifications__ shared action has a __Topics__ shared variable you can use to register FCM notifications on a list of topics.
 By default, the topic list is empty but you can use there an array of FCM topics you want to be notified on.

-You can receive FCM events by using a [Subscribe Handler](https://www.convertigo.com/documentation/latest/reference-manual/convertigo-objects/mobile-application/components/control-components/subscribe-handler/) on the "FCM" vent topic property.
+You can receive FCM events by using a [Subscribe Handler](https://www.convertigo.com/documentation/latest/reference-manual/convertigo-objects/mobile-application/components/control-components/subscribe-handler/) on the "FCM" event topic property.
 You will receive FCM events with this data structure :

 		{
 			type: "data" or "token" (If token the data field is the token),